momentum-mod/docs/_posts/2019-08-23-guide_create-docs-page.md

 permalink: # If creating a guide, you will need to override this to point to the shorthand of it.
 E.g. "/guide/create-docs-page/".
 If not creating a guide, there is typically no need to overwrite this.

-category: [command/guide/var] # The category of the post.
-One of "command", "guide", or "var"
+category: [command/guide/var/entity] # The category of the post.
+One of "command", "guide", "entity" or "var"

 tags:
   - # A list of tags, with each starting on a new line and using a "-" character.

 toc: [true/false] # Whether the page should have a Table of Contents.
 Defaults to false.
+toc_sticky: [true/false] # If you are using the Table of Contents, consider setting this to true if the page is long.
 ---
 ```

-### Adding to navigation.yml (Optional)

-If you want your page to show up on the sidebar, you will need to edit another file.

-Inside of the `_data/` folder is the `navigation.yml` file.
-Inside of this is where the sidebar order and linking goes.

-Insert new entries lexigraphically into the list.
-Make sure the URLs match the others found in the file, otherwise the page will not highlight itself!

 ## Requiring `-mapping`
 If a command or convar requires `-mapping` to work, you may specify it as such in the front matter: